The Three Phases of Salvation

 Justification is the judicial act of God whereby He forgives the sinner of all his sins – past, present, and future – and declares him righteous in His eyes and free from guilt and punishment.
 It is an immediate and instantaneous act of God upon the sinner’s confession and his acceptance of Jesus Christ as Lord and Savior (Romans 10:9).

-Justification is NOT Pardon
+Justification is NOT a Pardon

 One of the modern errors of today is to identify justification with pardon.
 Justification is more than just pardon; to justify means to declare righteous.
 When God justifies the sinner, He does not acquit him of his sins.
-Instead, God restores him back to a state of innocence.
+Instead, God restores him to a state of innocence.

 It’s also important to note that the sinner is not made righteous but declared righteous and justified by God the Father based on the works and merits of our Lord Jesus Christ.
 The sinner puts on the righteousness of Jesus Christ (2 Corinthians 5:21).